JuniorDCoder/JuniorDCoder/README.md

 Here are some interesting facts about me:

-🔭 I’m currently working as a fullstack Developer at MTGConsulting
+🔭 I’m currently working as the Chief Technology Officer at Traitz Tech ( www.traitx.tech )

-🌱 I’m currently working with PHP-Laravel for FullStack Development i and have some experience working with it
+🌱 I’m currently working with PHP-Laravel and VueJS for FullStack Development i and have some experience working with it

 👯 I’m looking to collaborate on any opensource or any other interesting projects